 Contact Amanda Roman at aroman@alligator.org.
 Follow her on X @mandy_romannn

-Amanda Roman is a sophomore sports journalism major and The Alligator's Fall 2024 Soccer Reporter.
-She interned for Fort Lauderdale United FC this past summer as the team's journalist.
+Amanda Roman is a sophomore sports journalism major and the Spring 2025 women's basketball reporter.
+This is her second semester at the sports desk for The Alligator, and she previously interned for Fort Lauderdale United FC.
 In her free time, she enjoys lifting, shopping and reading.